 Children identified as twice exceptional can exhibit a wide range of traits, many of them typical of gifted children.
 Like those who are gifted, 2e children often show greater asynchrony than average children (that is, a larger gap between their mental age and physical age).
 They are often intense and highly sensitive to their emotional and physical environments which can impact on social interactions and social skills.
-They can be perfectionists and this may impact on their everyday life, they may become anxious and worriers
+They can be perfectionists and this may impact on their everyday life, they may become anxious and worries with 'many meltdowns'.

 Dyspraxia (Diagnosed by a Pediatrician or Occupational Therapist)

 Dyspraxia is like dyslexia, there are no immediate visible signs to quickly identify dyspraxic children.

 I am happy to do an assessment for Specific Learning difficulties following a diagnosis/concerns of Dyspraxia.

 Sensory Profiles (See Occupational Therapist for diagnosis)

-Following a diagnosis I can do an Assessment to determine a Specific Learning Difficulty.
+Following diagnosis I can do an Assessment to determine a Specific Learning Difficulty.

-Sensory processing is the ability to organise and interpret information we receive through our senses.
+Sensory processing is the ability to organise and interpret the information we receive through our senses.
 However, the efficiency of our sensory systems varies from person to person.
 Regulating incoming information can be difficult.

 Some children experience sensory challenges, such as having difficulty regulating sensory input, having heightened sensitivity to sensory information (loud noises) and have inconsistent responses to sensory stimulus.

 Children experiencing sensory processing difficulties may be disorganised, have delayed motor development or poor co-ordination or may experience variable attention levels, for example, these children are not able to process sensory information as efficiently or automatically as others.